(518) 782-9100

 Means Test

-The Means Test is a mathematical formula used to determine who is eligible to file a Chapter 7 Bankruptcy.
-The Means Test takes into account your income, expenses and family size to determine if you have enough disposable income to repay your some or all of your debts.
-For those who do not qualify under the Means Test, a Chapter 13 may be available to restructure and repay at least a portion of your debts.
+The Means Test is a formula used to determine eligibility for Chapter 7 bankruptcy.
+It considers a debtor’s income, expenses, and family size to assess if they have enough disposable income to repay some or all of their debts.
+Debtors who don’t qualify under the Means Test may be eligible for Chapter 13 bankruptcy.

 Petition